 Currently, there are more expanded domestic uses being developed, including being required on wallboard in all fire exits, professional fire fighting apparel, aviation, aerospace programs, and the military in the future.

 Here are some automotive uses but certainly not all are included here.

 Headers, exhaust systems, under hoods, floor insulation, carpets, upholstery, door panels, and other areas of heat build up.

 There has been compound stored for 10 Years in the laboratories.
 However, if sealed it will last indefinitely.

 In weather, like decking should be treated yearly to maintain maximum performance levels.

-The compound will last indefinitely as long as it’s not subjected to copious amounts of water and heavily agitated for significantly longer duration’s.
+The compound will last indefinitely as long as it’s not subjected to copious amounts of water and heavily agitated for significantly long durations.

 Every time you either wash or dry clean.

-There are 19 chemicals from the periodic table amalgamated, blended an annealed to form this highly complex formulation.
+There are 19 chemicals from the periodic table amalgamated, blended, and annealed to form this highly complex formulation.